- be 16 years of age or older on January 1st in the year that you enrol, unless approved otherwise by the Programme Leader

 - reasonably expect to achieve the standards required for successful completion of the programme or course.

-International students can study the New Zealand Certificate in English Language (Level 4) if they do not meet the entry requirements for this programme.
+International students can study the New Zealand Certificate in English Language Level 4 if they do not meet the entry requirements for this programme.
+This is also available online for international students who live outside of New Zealand.

 This qualification is made up of four courses in reading, writing, speaking and listening.
 All courses are compulsory and will be studied at the same time.
 Within each of these skills, complex grammatical structures, tenses and vocabulary for specific purposes will be utilised.